-During Phases 1 through 4, employees and visitors should not use personal water bottles, mugs, glasses, etc. when getting water from the water coolers.
+Until Phase 5, employees and visitors should not use personal water bottles, mugs, glasses, etc. when getting water from the water coolers.
 Disposable cups are provided at the water coolers which may be used for either hot or cold drinks.